11EJDE11/xna-cncnet-client/Docs/Fonts.md

 Some fonts, especially CJK fonts like SimSun, only provide a regular weight without a bold variant.
 Windows provides a "fake bold" effect by algorithmically thickening the regular font when bold is requested.
 However, FontStashSharp does not support this fake bold effect.
 If you need a bold variant, you must choose a font file that includes an actual bold weight.

 ## Frequently Asked Questions

+### Are all TTF/OTF fonts supported?
+Why do some fonts look blurrier than others?

+Unfortunately, not all TTF/OTF fonts perform well when rendered in a small font size.
+You can try preprocessing the font file as described in the "Preprocess font files" section to improve the rendering quality.
+If the font looks weird after preprocessing, we have no solutions.
+Note that this is a technical limitation of our rendering engine, not a problem with the font file itself.

 ### Why do I need to use a TTF/OTF font over SpriteFont?
 Especially considering that I need to manually preprocess the font file to a fixed size, which means they are bitmap fonts in practice.